Brendale, Queensland: Amenities

 Brendale is an industrial, light industrial, commercial, business, retail and service centre in the Strathpine area for the north metropolitan Brisbane and wider communities.
 The Bunya Park Drive Convenience Centre, containing the Eatons Hill Hotel and Function Centre in Brendale is a trade, enterprise, retail and services zone providing services for the neighbouring Albany Creek, Eatons Hill and wider communities.

 Sporting facilities

 The South Pine Sports Complex has sporting facilities for a wide array of sports.

 Wantima Country Club has an 18-hole golf course.
 It is where Cameron Smith, winner of the 150th British Open learned to play.

 Education

 There are no schools in Brendale.
-The nearest primary schools are in neighbouring Strathpine, Bald Hills, and Eatons Hill.
-The nearest secondary schools are in Strathpine, Albany Creek and Bray Park.
+The nearest government primary schools are in neighbouring Strathpine, Bald Hills, and Eatons Hill.
+The nearest government secondary schools are in Strathpine, Albany Creek and Bray Park.

+Transport

+The nearest train station is Strathpine railway station in the adjacent suburb of Strathpine.